percwg/perc-wg/double/draft-ietf-perc-double.md

   modified by an Media Distributor, it MUST insert an OHB header extension at the end of any header extensions protected end-to-end (if any), then add any Media Distributor-modifiable header extensions.
+In other cases, the endpoint SHOULD still insert an OHB header extension.
 The OHB MUST replicate the information found in the RTP header following the application of the inner cryptographic transform.
 If not already set, the endpoint MUST set the X bit in the RTP header to 1 when introducing the OHB extension.